therealdanmalmx/therealdanmalmx/README.md

 * 🌍  I live in Borås, Sweden
 * ✉️   You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)
 * 💻  I work with javascript / typescript and various libraries/frameworks (primarily Vue / Nuxt, but also react/next and Svetle)
-* 💻  I have experiencd with the follwoing CMS': Strapi, Umbraco, Sanity and Amplience
+* 💻  I have experiencd with the following CMS': Strapi, Umbraco, Sanity and Amplience
-* 🧠  I'm learning Strapi, Next, Prisma and Node
+* 🧠  I'm learning Strapi, Next, Prisma, Node and .Net Core (Web API)
 * 🏠  Lived in Belgium, Sweden and Portugal